-CERCLA, therefore, has provisions to allow the federal government to recover costs from potentially responsible parties for all remediation or removal actions incurred by a federal agency, such as EPA or the Department of Defense (DOD), at hazardous waste sites.
+CERCLA has provisions to allow the federal government to recover costs from PRPs for all remediation or removal actions incurred by a federal agency, such as EPA or the Department of Defense (DOD), at hazardous waste sites.
 As a result, when, for example, EPA or DOD expend appropriated funds for cleanup of contamination and it is determined that another party is potentially responsible for the contamination, the federal government may decide to pursue cost recovery against the PRPs.

-In 1989, the U.S. Army Corps of Engineers (USACE) and EPA signed a Memorandum of Agreement to establish a USACE cost recovery program to primarily support the EPA Superfund Program.
-Under the agreement, EPA agreed to finance a USACE staff and a USACE contractor to create financial site files.
+In 1989, the U.S. Army Corps of Engineers (USACE) and EPA Superfund Program signed a Memorandum of Agreement (MOA) to establish a USACE Cost Recovery Program.
+Under the agreement, EPA agreed to fund USACE staff and contractor to create financial site files.
 In return, USACE agreed to provide a cost recovery coordinator to manage and oversee the USACE contractor activities and provide the necessary coordination with Corps districts nationwide.